sbolel-inc/ztmf-ui/README.md

 ## CI/CD Workflows

 The project uses GitHub Actions for continuous integration and deployment.
 The workflows are organized into modular components that are orchestrated differently for development and production environments.
-GitHub Secrets secures sensitive values, and authentication to AWS is provided via OIDC to an IAM IDP.

 ### Workflow Components